MAJOUAMY/nav/README.md

-this is a simple nonresponsive navgation bar ,
+this is a simple responsive navgation bar ,